mdn/content/files/en-us/web/css/css_conditional_rules/using_feature_queries/index.md

 ## Syntax

 CSS feature queries are part of the [CSS conditional rules](/en-US/docs/Web/CSS/CSS_conditional_rules) module, which also defines the media query [`@media`](/en-US/docs/Web/CSS/@media) at-rule.
-You will find feature queries behave similarly to [media queries](/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).
+Feature queries behave similarly to [media queries](/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).
 The difference is that with a media query, you are testing something about the environment in which the web page is running, whereas with feature queries you are testing browser support for CSS features.

 A feature query consists of the `@supports` at-rule followed by the support condition or a `supports()` function and declaration parameter within an `@import` at-rule declaration: